AgafonovVadim/AgafonovVadim/README.md

 [![](https://raw.githubusercontent.com/AgafonovVadim/AgafonovVadim/master/profile.gif)](https://github.com/AgafonovVadim)

 ### 🌟 About
-🎓 3rd-year student at ITMO University, studying Information Technologies and Programming.
+🎓 3rd-year student at ITMO University, studying Information Technologies and Programming.</br>
 💡 I'm driven by curiosity and innovation, actively exploring cutting-edge technologies in machine learning, software engineering, and DevOps.
-As a resourceful and adaptable learner, I strive to blend creativity with technical skills to build impactful solutions.
+As a resourceful and adaptable learner, I strive to blend creativity with technical skills to build impactful solutions.</br>
-📈 With a background in multiple programming languages and tools, I embrace every opportunity to challenge myself and learn from the experience.
+📈 With a background in multiple programming languages and tools, I embrace every opportunity to challenge myself and learn from the experience.</br>

 ### 👨‍💻 Languages